Turin Massacre (1864)

 The Turin Massacre was a massacre carried out by members of the Royal Italian Army (mainly Carabinieri cadets) on 21 and 22 September 1864 against groups of civilian demonstrators.
 The clashes occurred during popular protests against the transfer of the capital of the Kingdom of Italy from the Piedmontese city to Florence.

-In the afternoon of 21 September 1864, after clashes between demonstrators and law enforcement had taken place in Turin's Piazza San Carlo in the morning, a crowd of civilians armed with sticks attempted to approach the headquarters of the Ministry of the Interior in Piazza Castello, which was defended by a contingent of carabinieri cadets: the carabinieri fired on the demonstrators, causing 15 casualties.
-The following evening, 22 September, new riots took place in Piazza San Carlo involving more carabinieri cadets who, in the confusion, fired indiscriminately on the crowd, also hitting members of an infantry battalion who were crossing the square and who also opened fire: 47 military and civilian personnel were killed in the crossfire.
+On the morning of 21 September 1864, clashes occurred in Piazza San Carlo between demonstrators and law enforcement.
+In the afternoon, a separate crowd armed with sticks moved toward the headquarters of the Ministry of the Interior in Piazza Castello.
+There, a contingent of carabinieri cadets, defending the building, fired on the demonstrators, causing 15 casualties.
+On the evening of 22 September, carabinieri cadets fired on the crowd in Piazza San Carlo, striking an infantry battalion that was crossing the square.
+The battalion returned fire, creating a three-way crossfire between the carabinieri, the infantry, and the civilian crowd.
+47 military and civilian personnel were killed in the crossfire.

 The events caused the fall of the Minghetti government as well as several official inquiries by parliamentary commissions; however, all those arrested were subject to a general amnesty in February 1865.